 5 Points to Consider When Extending Your Home

-Are you adding extra space because you need it and expect to stay there for a number of years?
-Or do you want to add value to the house?
-If you are doing this for yourself and your family, then the final value of the property after the work is important, but not vital.
-But, if you plan on selling the house you’ll want to ensure you’ll make a return on your investment?
+Are you renovating in order to add extra space to the property, because you expect to stay there for a number of years?
+Or are you renovating to add value to the house?
+If you’re renovating a house you plan to live in with your family, the final value of the property after the work will be important, but not vital.
+But, if you plan on selling the house you’ll want to ensure you’ll make a return on investment.

-Hiring the right people for the job doesn’t just need to happen once the building work starts.
-You’ll need to get things right at the planning stage – you might need an architect to draw up plans, and then ask them and a builder’s opinion on whether you’ll need planning permission.
-If it’s a complex project, you will need to consider whether you are going to employ a project manager or a main contractor to manage the various suppliers and contractors required to complete your project.
+Hiring the correct people for the job doesn’t just need to happen once the building work starts.
+You’ll need to get everything together at the planning stage.
+For example, you may need an architect to draw up plans, or an opinion about possible planning permission.
+If it’s a complex project, you may want to consider employing a project manager or a main contractor to manage the various suppliers and contractors required to complete your project.
 If you have no or little experience of building work, having a separate person in charge of the process can make it a lot easier and less stressful for you.

-Depending on the size of your project, you may be able to stay in the house, or is that going to prove impractical?
-Living on a building site is no fun, especially with children, pets etc...
-And it’s even worse in winter.
-If the work is invasive then you need to consider moving out, and if you are renting you need to take that into account for your budget as well.
+Depending on the size of your project, you may be able to still live at home whilst the renovations are taking place.
+But, living on a building site can be tough, especially with children, pets or in the winter months.
+If the work is invasive then you’ll need to consider moving out, and if you’re renting, you’ll need to take that into account for your budget as well.

 The blog postings on this site solely reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.